Loading...

 Click Confirm.

-Now that you have completed this integration, you can create access flows that grant permission to your PostgreSQL instance.
+Now that you have completed this integration, you can create access flows that grant permission to your MongoDB instance.

 Create an integration to manage access to a Microsoft SQL Server database